Multi-class Classifier based Failure Prediction with Artificial and Anonymous Training for Data Privacy

 \subsection{Timing measurements}

 For the configuration in Table \ref{table_results_hidden_layers} the training time is around 12 minutes 30 seconds on a 12 logical core 64 GB RAM machine without GPU.
-Generation of the artificial data set (for training and testing the classifier) of size 100,000 takes around 1 hour 10 minutes.
-The shape preserved filtering over 1000 softmax failure probabilities takes around 164 milliseconds.
-This filter timing is on the higher side and will investigated further in future.
+Generation of the artificial data set (for training and testing the classifier) of size 100,000 takes around 1 hour and 10 minutes.
+The shape-preserved filtering over 1000 softmax failure probabilities takes around 164 milliseconds.
+This filter timing is on the higher side and will investigated further in the future.